Flyer53/jsPanel-bootstrap/README.md

 ###NEWS:###

+**2014-04-28 jsPanel for bootstrap version 1.1.0 released** with added **option.header** to allow for a complete removal of the header section of the jsPanel giving the panel a lot more flexibility.

 **2014-04-27 jsPanel for bootstrap version 1.0.0 released**

 jsPanel for bootstrap is basically the same as jsPanel but **optimized for use in a bootstrap environment**.
 In general this means that jsPanel for bootstrap makes use of native bootstrap components in order to adapt to the used bootstrap theme.